-For around two decades now, Australia has been captive to a narrative that emphasises not choosing between our traditional Western allies and our alignment with new Asian powers.
+For around two decades now, Australia has been captive to a narrative that emphasises not choosing between our traditional Western allies and rising Asian powers.
 But there is one choice we can’t avoid: who we want to be in this Asian century.
 Because for all the focus on our foreign relations, questions about Australia’s “Asianness” cannot be answered without engaging in the debate around Australian identity.

 Australia has a long and ignoble history of defining itself against an Asian “other”.
 Fears of invasion by our northern neighbours, particularly Japan, predated Federation.
 In fact, Federation was directly informed by the perceived need to pool defence resources and guard the continent against invasion.
 But with the long-overdue winding up of the White Australia Policy in the 1970s, a space opened for new definitions of our place in an Asian neighbourhood.
 Numerous projects of Asian engagement followed, from Whitlam to the present day.

 With these projects came many questions.
 What does regional integration look like?
 How Asian do we want to be?
 How Asian can we be?

 These questions have led to two opposing approaches.
 In one corner are those who argue that engagement with Asia is important, but Australian identity need not – in fact must not – change because of it.
 In the other are those who link growing relationships in Asia with a transformation of national selfhood.
 Each camp borrows from the rhetoric of the other, so that every leader since Howard seems, with varying degrees of emphasis, to proclaim our unique Australianness and our neighbourliness in Asia, and ultimately assert that we don’t have to choose between alliances with Western powers and regional engagement.